oteffahi/light-eth-playground/README.md

 To provide a simple, private Ethereum setup as close as possible to a production environment where the nodes are completely independent and just share the same network.
 The setup is simple enough to allow further experiments (thus the *playground* name) and deals with all the technical details as Docker deployment, node discovery and stats reporting.
+The "light" in the name is due to switching the base container from Ubuntu to Ethereum/Client-go which significantly reduces the final image size.

 ## Features